 My Approach to Helping

-It is my belief that to be an effective therapist, we need to meet our clients where they are.
+To be an effective therapist, we need to meet our clients where they are.
 In doing this, my approach is very much a client-centered one.
 With support, encouragement, validation and the use of behavioral techniques, my clients can learn new skills and find healing and growth in a safe, supportive and nurturing environment.
 I am passionate and committed to offering services to new parents in transition with a specialization in Postpartum Mood and Anxiety (PPD), the Perinatal period (pregnancy-1 year postpartum), as well as miscarriage and infertility.
-Though my specialty is in women's issues, I also see men and adolescent girls in my practice as appropriate.
+Though my specialty is in women's issues, I also see men during these transitions and needs in my practice as well.

 More Info About My Practice